Child life at Methodist Children’s Hospital

 - What training do they have?

-Hazel and Jaime were born and raised in Atlanta, Georgia at Canine Assistants.
-From the age of 8 weeks old, they learned how to interact with new experiences and unfamiliar people.
-Both pups are certified service dogs who both have had additional training to become facility dogs.
-Each dog was trained using a bond based approach to best create a connection between facility dog and handler.
+Hazel was born and raised in Atlanta, Georgia at Canine Assistants.
+From the age of 8 weeks old, she learned how to interact with new experiences and unfamiliar people.
+She is a certified service dog who has had additional training to become a facility dog.
+Hazel is trained using a bond based approach to best create a connection between facility dog and handler.

 - Who takes care of them?

-Our pups live full time with their primary handlers.
-Outside of working hours, they enjoy swimming, going on hikes, and just being normal dogs.
-Hazel and Jaime live full time with their families, but love to have sleepovers together.
+Our pup lives full time with her primary handler.
+Outside of working hours, she enjoys swimming, going on hikes, and just being a normal dog.

 - What patients get to see the pups?